5 Days In Molokai

 • Overnight stays are only permitted for guests of residents and volunteers in the National Park (the latter is a good idea if you wish to spend a few nights in this magical place).

 • No children under the age of 16 can enter the peninsula.
-This draconian rule stems out of respect and remembrance to the fact that patients could not bring their children with them when forced to relocate here back in the day.
+This draconian rule stems out of respect and remembrance of the fact that patients could not bring their children with them when forced to relocate here back in the day.

 Kalaupapa Warning Sign no permit - Molokai - Hawaii